Chaconne in G minor: Notable performances

 Charlier's arrangement of the chaconne was the first piece of Jascha Heifetz's 1917 American debut at Carnegie Hall, accompanied by Frank L. Sealey on the organ.
 His performance was praised by music critics: Pitts Sanborn wrote that Heifetz played the chaconne "grandly, nobly", and Paul Morris of the New York Herald called it a "vital performance".
 Heifetz continued to perform the chaconne, along with other pieces from his debut, throughout his career.
 According to the musicologist Dario Sarlo, he performed the chaconne 253 times between 1917 and 1956, after which he focused more on chamber music.
 In 1929, he opened 12 out of 29 recitals with the chaconne.
 In 1950, Heifetz recorded the Charlier–Auer edition with the organist Richard Ellsasser; the recording was described in Fanfare as "transcendental virtuosity and soaring nobility of style".

-Other notable violinists who have recorded the chaconne are Zino Francescatti, Sarah Chang, Nathan Milstein, David Oistrakh, Ray Chen, and Henryk Szeryng.
+Other notable violinists who have recorded the chaconne are Zino Francescatti, Sarah Chang, Nathan Milstein, David Oistrakh, and Henryk Szeryng.